Blockbuster (retailer): 2011–2015: Michael Kelly era

 Keyes was replaced by Michael Kelly under the new title of Blockbuster's president.
 On August 31, 2011, the liquidators announced the closure of the remaining 253 Canadian stores and shutting of the entire Canadian unit.
 In September 2011, it was announced that Blockbuster and Dish Network would launch a new service called Blockbuster Movie Pass that would compete with Netflix.
-For US$10 per month the members would have access to both a streaming service and movies and games-by-mail.
+For $10 per month the members would have access to both a streaming service and movies and games-by-mail.
 The package was only available for subscribers of Dish Network's pay-TV service, and it eventually folded.

 On January 13, 2012, Dish CEO Joe Clayton announced that while Dish had planned to keep 90% of the stores in operation, meaning around 15,000 employees would remain employed, because of market factors "there are ones that aren't going to make it.
 We will close unprofitable stores.
 We will close additional stores."
 Clayton did not say when these additional closings would happen and only remarked that some stores were unprofitable.
 The Dish chief would not say which stores the company was planning to close, but that each potential closing was to be assessed on a "case by case basis".

 On October 4, 2012, Dish Network announced that it was scrapping plans to make Blockbuster into a Netflix competitor.
 On January 16, 2013, Blockbuster UK entered into administration and Deloitte was appointed to run the business while trying to find a buyer while some of the stores remained open.
-Between November 6, 2013, and January 12, 2014, all 300 remaining corporate-owned Blockbuster stores in the U.S. were closed and the DVD-by-mail program was shut down.
-The Blockbuster official website identified 51 franchise locations remaining in operation in the U.S. in 2014.
+Between November 6, 2013, and January 12, 2014, Dish Network closed all 300 remaining corporate-owned Blockbuster stores in the United States and the DVD-by-mail program was shut down.
+The Blockbuster official website identified 51 franchise locations remaining in operation in the United States in 2014.
 Dish maintained its video streaming services, Blockbuster on Demand and Blockbuster@Home, until they were replaced by a new subscription service in April 2015 called "DISH Movie Pack".
 In May 2015, Michael Kelly retired from Dish.

 Blockbuster's decline was attributed to poor leadership according to others in the industry.
-Previous franchise owner Ken Tisher said in 2015, "Blockbuster, if it isn't already, is going to go into the Harvard Business Review for how not to run a business, or how to run a business into the ground."
+Franchise owner Ken Tisher said in 2015, "Blockbuster, if it isn't already, is going to go into the Harvard Business Review for how not to run a business, or how to run a business into the ground."
 Keith Hoogland, owner of Family Video, attributed poor decision-making as a primary reason the company did not survive.
 Jonathan Salem Baskin, a former Blockbuster marketing communications executive, stated, "Digital would have changed Blockbuster's business, for sure, but it wasn't its killer.
 That credit belongs to Blockbuster itself."
 Commentators view Blockbuster as a main example of failing to change with the times.